 PLSC 100 Principles of Politics.
 Analyzes the political process and institutions in the United States and foreign nations.
 IAI S5 903.
-3 semester hours.
-Political Science Core Elect.
+3 semester credit hours.
+Political Science Core Elective.

 PLSC 101 Global Affairs.
 This course explores some of the major issues in contemporary world politics.
-The end of the Cold War and the demise of the bipolar superpower relationship has reverberated across all issues in international affairs.
+The end of the Cold War and the demise of the bipolar superpower relationship have reverberated across all issues in international affairs.
 We will consider such international issues as military security, ethnicity and nationalism, the international economy, the environment, and regional issues.
 Each week's readings presents an overview of the topic for that week, discussing the changing nature and relevance of the issue in light of the momentous changes taking place in the "world order."
 The final week will explore the role of the US in this changing world.
 IAI S5 904N.
-3 semester hours.
-Political Science Core Elect.
+Social-Scientific II Mode of Inquiry (QPE).
+3 semester credit hours.
+Political Science Core Elective.